DYCI2/OMax4/README.md

 For Max 7 use release 4.5.7 or 4.5.64.
 For versions compatible with  Max 6 and below, check other github branches (Max5, Max6.1)

+## Documentation

+Read Omax4-doc.pdf in the Omax folder.

 ## Resources

 [Omax Project Page](http://repmus.ircam.fr/omax/home)